 White Man's Burden is a 1995 film starring John Travolta and Harry Belafonte in an alternate America in which blacks are the racial majority, and whites are a minority group.
 Travolta plays as Louis Pinnock, a factory worker, and Belafonte plays as Thaddeus Thomas, the owner of the factory.
 One day, Louis is asked to deliver a package to Thaddeus' house.
-However, he accidentally walks by a window in which Thaddeus' wife is undressing by.
-Thaddeus sees him, and reports him to Louis' employer, who fires him the next day.
+However, he accidentally walks by the bedroom window where Thaddeus' wife is undressing.
+Thaddeus sees him, and reports him to Louis' supervisor, who fires him the next day.
 Shortly afterwards, Louis is beaten by cops on the way home, evicted from his house, and lands in a sore spot with his family.
 Unable to find a stable job, Louis kidnaps Thaddeus in order to gain money for his family.
 A series of events follow that change both of their lives forever.

 This film provides examples of

-- Never Trust a Trailer: The trailer makes the movie look like an action thriller where Louis is a Badass Anti-Hero.
+- Never Trust a Trailer: The trailer makes the movie look like an action thriller where Louis is a badass Anti-Hero.
 In actuality, the action moments in the trailer are practically all of the action moments in the entire film.
 Also, Thaddeus is made to look more villainous.
 For example, his line "white people are genetically inferior" is taken out of context so that it sounds like he's stating his own opinion.note

 - "The Reason You Suck" Speech: Thaddeus gives Louis this after he almost escapes him.
 Ignorant of what Louis has gone through up until his kidnapping, he insists that all of his short-comings are his fault, and his fault alone.
 This results in a Shut Up, Hannibal! moment, when Louis points out that Thaddeus has acted out of desperation as well, but always considers his own actions "different".

 - Too Dumb to Live Surrendering while still holding your gun isn't the best of ideas, Louis.